alexpetros/unplannedobsolescence.com/content/blog/why-insist-on-a-word/index.md

 That makes it possible to build more complex applications with simple URL schemas, adding to the self-descriptive power of the hypertext while preserving REST's core constraints.

 So I'm working on that.
-I reading the web specs, the theses, and the blog posts of the great web thinkers, learning what they learned, and trying to add on to it.
+I'm reading the web specs, the theses, and the blog posts of the great web thinkers, learning what they learned, and trying to add on to it.
 I think that I live in the generation where it becomes possible to use those principles to make [web services as durable as bridges](@/blog/building-the-hundred-year-web-service.md).
 We'll see.